Overcoming Addiction

 Level 1 - Beneath the Surface

 Addiction is both a disease and a choice.
-It is a disease in that addiction usually results from circumstances that were beyond the addict’s choice, while it is a choice in that each time the addict “acts out,” he engages a behavior that he didn’t have to.
 Three primary factors beneath the surface that cause most addicts to be more vulnerable are: trauma, abuse, and isolation.

 Level 2 – Triggers

 Some addicts will go months without engaging in addictive behaviors, only to “slip” or “relapse” under certain conditions.
-These conditions are known as “triggers.”
-The acronym B.L.A.S.T. is helpful in identifying the primary triggers that make addicts most vulnerable.
-They are in the danger zone when they are bored, lonely, angry, stressed, or tired.
+The acronym B.L.A.S.T. is helpful in identifying the primary triggers: bored, lonely, angry, stressed, or tired.

 Level 3 – Behaviors

-Once triggered, the addict is susceptible to his pattern of past behavior.
-He is at risk of repeating his past destructive behaviors until he learns new coping skills which help to rewire the neurological pathways of the brain.
+Once triggered, the addict is susceptible to his pattern of past behavior until he learns new coping skills which help to rewire the neurological pathways of the brain.

 How To Overcome

 With the help of God and skilled professionals, an addict can become well.
 In John 5:1-15 we read the classic story of how God heals the sick.
-In the story of the paralytic, who was healed after an illness of 38 years, we see the four components to overcoming addiction.
+We see four components to overcoming addiction: